sooriyaarachchi/pybites.github.io-src/content/special-learning-python.md

 ## Julian's Story

-> Creating PyBites has been an amazing experience and has resulted me learning more Python than I could have imagined.
+> Creating PyBites has been an amazing experience and has resulted in me learning more Python than I could have imagined.

 My Python journey started a lot later than Bob’s, thus the large experience gap between the two of us.
 Over the past year however, my skills have improved significantly.
 These are the resources and methodologies I used to try and close the gap: